108: UNFINISHED ENDING AT THE LITTLE WHITE HOUSE

 Eleanor Roosevelt’s bedroom in the Little White House was the last room we visited before we headed outside.

 FDR’s Little White House in Warm Springs, Georgia was a place that my photographer and I had wanted to visit since we began our “Presidential Tribute” project in 2013; and it lived up to all our expectations.
 The best part for me: the house was a time capsule.
-That small cottage and it’s museum opened a portal into the life of Franklin Delano Roosevelt that not many Americans knew about during his Presidency.
+That small cottage and its museum opened a portal into the life of Franklin Delano Roosevelt that not many Americans knew about during his Presidency.
 It also afforded me the honor to get an up-close look at where that life had ended as well.

 It was 10:45am and we had finished our tour of FDR’s retreat house, but we weren’t finished with Roosevelt sites in Warm Springs.
 Our next stop was at the Historic Pools Museum, which was located a little over a mile North of the cottage.
 Those pools were where our 32nd President swam and used the 88-degree natural spring mineral water as therapy for his polio-stricken legs.
 I was excited because I wondered if the spring water would help ease the pain in my glue-filled, cracked legs as well.